Dasharo/docs/docs/dasharo-tools-suite/documentation.md

   DTS during download.
 * As a precaution, we strongly advise against using the network boot feature for DTS until this issue is resolved.
+* To perform firmware updates with DTS, we strongly recommend booting DTS from an USB drive.
+This implies the flash locks have to be disabled manually via Dasharo setup - see [Requirements](#requirements-1).
+[Firmware Update Mode](../guides/firmware-update.md#firmware-update-mode) cannot be used for that purpose due to the usage of network booted DTS in Firmware Update Mode flow.
+* Booting DTS over network via HTTPS can be safely used when running the following releases:
+    - NovaCustom 12th Gen 1.7.2 and newer,
+    - NovaCustom 11th Gen 1.5.2 and newer,
+    - MSI PRO Z690-A 1.1.3 and newer,
+    - MSI PRO Z790-P 0.9.1 and newer.

 ##### Our Immediate Actions